 There is the thing with the weather forecast: it is never accurate!
 Today it was supposed to rain but when I look outside it is blue with lots of sun and warm wind, a perfect summer day!
 Here in NZ, nobody takes the forecast seriously, nobody talks about it (unlike the British ;-) ) and nobody changes their plans because the forecast is bad, the weather will change anyway :-)

+The excellent customer-service over here keeps surprising us.
+You really get the feeling that you're still a Customer (indeed with a capital C!) instead of a person bothering the employer with too difficult a request/question, like we experienced in The Netherlands more and more these past few years.
 For example; when you send a letter (or an online job-application in my case) you get an email the same day saying they have received it followed by an physical card two days later informing you of the same thing.
 You actually get a confirmation they received something from you!
 That is a thing most companies in The Netherlands have thrown out of the windows in their budget-cutting frenzy.

 Another example is going to a bank to open an account.
 No problem even if you are not a NZ citizen.
 You just walk up to the information desk and he or she will create your account(s) on the spot.
 Even a credit card is possible.
 Not a word about can't / won't / do not have the right to do it.
 They just do it (that Nike-slogan was probably invented by a Kiwi!)